pythonprosys/stormworks-lua/README.md

 The Self positioning bouys can dropped from a bomber in Stormworks.

 # What's our Goal?
-Our goal is to make a stabil system for commmiunication and Rescue in Stormworks.
+Our goal is to make a stabil system for commmunication and rescue in Stormworks.